 Welcome to our Nurture Groups

 This term our focus is on learning to lose and winning with grace.
 We have started this week by playing Twister and Wobbly Chef.
 We will also be continuing our work in Lego Club.
-The children have moved on from instructing others to build simple models to constructing more complex 3 in 1 Lego sets.

 This term we are sharing the book 'Lost & Found' by Oliver Jeffers.
 The children have been busy learning the words and Makaton signs to the story.
 Later in the week they enjoyed role playing different characters and worked independently to sequence images from the story.